verboompj/arc_kubernetes/Azure_DC.md

 I used Azure Data Explorer and addedd the Postgress plugin / add-on.
 Using this great quickstart, I was able to connect and do some SQL queries: https://learn.microsoft.com/en-us/azure-data-studio/quickstart-postgres

-The result is actually pretty cool, a local Azure Postgress instance on my local network, exposed on my local IP addresses.
+The result is actually pretty cool, a local Azure Postgress instance on my local network, exposed on a local IP addresses / DNS name.

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/postgresquery.png)